 Today, I am older, cynical, and no less eccentric now than I was back then.
 Through it all, I have remained true to the games that I want to build, and to the gamers who make me want to build them.

 This is my legacy.
-I hope that you all will remember me.

 I was here.